 Pre-War Guitars: Modern reproductions of iconic guitars

 They also add signs of play wear, a technique that has been part of the electric guitar world for a couple of decades and the violin world for centuries.
-They offer three levels of distressed finish so you can choose a look that mimics a lightly played guitar that spent most of its life in a living or go for one that has the battered appearence of an old road warrior.
+They offer three levels of distressed finish so you can choose a look that mimics a lightly played guitar that spent most of its life in a living room or go for one that has the battered appearance of an old road warrior.

 We’ve been lucky to have had our hands on a number of great original pre-war instruments and the guitars of Wes and Ben really capture the elusive blend of powerful bass and clear, sparkling trebles that characterize the old classics.
 The new instruments from Pre-War Guitars are made one at a time so our supply will be limited.

 All Pre-War Guitars Co. instruments feature:

 – Natural or Shade top finish

 – Torrefied Adirondack Spruce tops

 – Two way truss rods for adjust-ability, and reliability of a modern guitar